a-mcf/a-mcf.github.io/_posts/2016-09-24-level-up-lab-up-pt2.md

 ## Grand Finale

 Good work!
 You've made it this far, now it's time to delete the VM!
+What what?!
 Don't worry, because we built our configuration as code, the VM is ephemeral, and can be regenerated at will.
 Run:

 ```
 vagrant destroy